survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Minifying JavaScript

-Ideally, minification will convert our code into a smaller format without losing any meaning.
-Usually, this means some amount of rewriting code through predefined transformations.
-Good examples of this include renaming variables or even removing entire blocks of code based on the fact that they are unreachable like an `if (false)` statement.
+The point of **minification** is to convert our code into a smaller form.
+Safe **transformations** do this without losing any meaning by rewriting code.
+Good examples of this include renaming variables or even removing entire blocks of code based on the fact that they are unreachable (`if (false)`).

-Sometimes minification can break code as it can rewrite pieces of code.
-Angular 1 was an example of this as it relied on a specific function parameter naming and rewriting the parameters could break code unless you took precautions against it.
+Unsafe transformations can break code as they can lose something implicit the underlying code relies upon.
+For example, Angular 1 expects specific function parameter naming when using modules.
+Rewriting the parameters breaks code unless you take precautions against it in this case.

 The easiest way to enable minification in webpack is to call `webpack -p` (same as `--optimize-minimize`).
 This enables webpack’s `UglifyJsPlugin`.
-The problem is that UglifyJS doesn’t support ES6 syntax yet making it problematic if Babel and *babel-preset-env* are used so we have to go other route in this case.
+The problem is that UglifyJS doesn’t support ES6 syntax yet making it problematic if Babel and *babel-preset-env* are used while targeting specific browsers.
+We have to go another route in this case for this reason.

 ### Setting Up JavaScript Minification